Shake Rattle and Roll

 by Eric Clark

-I was a little over six years old at the time of the 64 quake, so this is what I remember.
+I was a little over six years old at the time of the 1964 Alaska earthquake, so this is what I remember.

 We lived near Jewel lake.